gravity-ui/uikit/src/components/Alert/README.md

 ### Align

-Determines how content inside the Alert component is vertically aligned.
+Determines how the content inside the `Alert` component is vertically aligned.

-`baseline` - align used by default.
+`baseline`: Default alignment.

-`center` - content is vertically centered within the Alert component.
-Useful if actions take up more space than text, or if the icon must be in the middle of the card.
+`center`: Content is vertically centered within the `Alert` component.
+It may be useful if actions take up more space than text, or if the icon must be in the middle of the content.

 <!--LANDING_BLOCK
 <ExampleBlock